SEN19LN/todo-beginner/README.md

   - Template rendering
 - Formatting display data in Go instead of HTML
 - Environment variable support for local and production use
+- Handling deployment-related issues such as environment variables and database connectivity

 ## How to Run (Local)